 Find attached FIH guidance on return to play from Covid-19.
 We believe we have most of this collectively covered with our approach.

-Over the lockdown, it came to our attention that members were letting themselves into the grounds as the code for the lockbox was widely known.
-Due to this, we have had to change the code and will now only give the code out as required.
+It came to our attention that members were letting themselves into the grounds as the code for the lockbox was widely known.
+Due to this, if COVID-19 Alert levels change we may have to change the code and will then only give the code out as required.
 During this international pandemic it is critical that people are only entering the grounds when NHA can ensure all health and safety protocols in place are used correctly.

 Community hockey is being reintroduced in a cautious and methodical manner, based on the best available evidence to optimise participant and community safety.
 In order to be aligned to Hockey’s overarching “return to play” considerations; the following rule changes have been proposed to come into effect immediately:

 Spitting and bushman nose blowing (blowing your nose without a handkerchief or tissue etc) is a practice that unfortunately occurs in our sport and must stop as it poses a significant risk to other participants.

 - A 2 min suspension (green card) to be issued to any player or participant caught spitting or bushman nose blowing.